thomasballinger/jsrisk/readme.md

 Todo:

 * Nice tests for all simple database methods: DONE
+* Switch to node-restify instead of express for this project
-* Implementation of all simple database methods: DONE
+* Implementation of all simple database methods
 * Nice tests for all restActions
 * Implementation of all restActions
 * Set up authentication for node server and REST requests